Rating: 6/10

 “The Mountain” is Mendes’ response to public scrutiny regarding rumors about his sexuality, with the singer confidently stating that he is no longer affected by the gossip and is at peace with who he is.
 The song’s message of resilience has the potential to be a powerful anthem for anyone struggling with their sexuality, but it ultimately misses the mark.

 “Rollin’ Right Along” embraces themes of moving forward and letting go of past emotional baggage.
-The track has a carefree, upbeat vibe that makes it feel like the perfect song to sing along to on a road trip.
-The twangy guitar adds a country element, making it a song that is both easy to enjoy and relatable for anyone looking to embrace the journey ahead.
+The track has a carefree, upbeat vibe, making it the perfect song to sing along to on a road trip.
+The twangy guitar adds a country element, making it a song that is easy to enjoy and relatable for anyone looking to embrace the journey ahead.

 The album concludes with Mendes’ cover of “Hallelujah,” which adds a deeply emotional and beautiful touch to the final track.
 This rendition of Leonard Cohen’s song feels fresh yet respectful of the original, offering a moving conclusion to the album.